mehulagg/gitlab_test/doc/development/code_review.md

 They must also not impinge on our values including [famaily and friends first, work second](https://about.gitlab.com/handbook/values/#family-and-friends-first-work-second).
 They must also still meet the [definition of done](/ee/development/contributing/merge_request_workflow.md#definition-of-done.md).

-This process focuses on the maintainer review rather than the first review, as the maintainer review is the most common bottleneck (due to the workload on the high workload maintainers).
-The intent is to not change the process for the first review.
+This process focuses on the maintainer review because it's the last step, and is naturally where deadline stress will be highest.
+By providing guidelines on where we are and aren't willing to deviate from normal process, we aim to reduce this stress and avoid mistakes.

 This process has some similarities to the [Rapid Action Process](https://about.gitlab.com/handbook/engineering/development/#rapid-action-issue).
 However, the scope of this process is smaller and it goes into more detail on that reduced scope.
 This process has a focus on merge requests and the processes used by the author and maintainer.